 Our Top Pick for Australians Booking Train Tickets in Europe: Trainline

-Trainline has been our top pick, narrowly beating out RailEurope, which we also like.
-Above all, both platforms avoid the higher prices of RailEurope and other platforms that we analyzed.
-Add to that that they’re both easy to use, executed in perfectly comprehensible English, and accept Australian payment cards.
+Trainline has been our top pick, narrowly beating out the current RailEurope and much, much better than booking platform Omio.
+All three of those platforms are much easier to use than European national train booking sites; they’re easy-to-use, executed in perfectly comprehensible English, and accept Australian payment cards.

 - Trainline pricing mirrors the major national train companies’ own dynamic prices, though there is an added surcharge of about 3% depending on your computer’s IP and the type of ticket you are booking.
 The 3% charge is quite low compared to what other private platforms, travel agents, and ticket brokers charge to Australians.